Legal Cases

 Defending the Right to Preach

 Vancouver street preacher Steven Brown was charged with mischief and causing a disturbance for simply continuing to share a Biblical message on Vancouver streets.
-The Advocate is supporting Steven in defending against these charges.
-Steven Brown goes to trial Dec 12-15 after his lawyers have discovered that Steven Brown was set up and his prosecution has engaged in misconduct.
+Freedoms Advocate provided support to Pastor Brown in defence against these charges.

 Zaki v.
 University of Manitoba

-In the case of Zaki v University of Manitoba, the Advocate is supporting Rafael Zaki, a medical student who was expelled the first time from the College of Medicine because when other students anonymously complained about him sharing his beliefs on social media, he refused to recant those beliefs.
-Zaki then went to court and won and the matter was sent back for a new university hearing.
-Zaki is now back in court after being expelled again.
-Mr. Zaki alleges in his new court documents that the committee that expelled him for the second time misrepresented what happened at his university hearing and expelled him on the basis of that misrepresentation.
+In the case of Zaki v University of Manitoba, Freedoms Advocate is supporting Rafael Zaki, a medical student who was expelled the first time from the College of Medicine because when other students anonymously complained about him sharing his beliefs on social media, he refused to recant those beliefs.
+Zaki then went to court successfully, and his case was sent back for a new university hearing.